ibm-mas/ansible-devops/ibm/mas_devops/roles/kafka/README.md

 - Default Value: None

 ### vpc_id
+The AWS Virtual Private Cloud identifier (VPC ID) where the MSK instance will be hosted.

 - Required
 - Environment Variable: `VPC_ID`
 - Default Value: None

 ### aws_msk_cidr_az1
+The CIDR address for the first Availability Zone subnet.
+This information is found in the subnet details under your VPC.

 - Required
 - Environment Variable: `AWS_MSK_CIDR_AZ1`
 - Default Value: None

 ### aws_msk_cidr_az2
+The CIDR address for the second Availability Zone subnet.
+This information is found in the subnet details under your VPC.

 - Required
 - Environment Variable: `AWS_MSK_CIDR_AZ2`
 - Default Value: None

 ### aws_msk_cidr_az3
+The CIDR address for the third Availability Zone subnet.
+This information is found in the subnet details under your VPC.

 - Required
 - Environment Variable: `AWS_MSK_CIDR_AZ3`
 - Default Value: None

 ### aws_msk_ingress_cidr
+The IPv4 CIDR address for ingress connection.
+This information is found in the subnet details under your VPC.

 - Required
 - Environment Variable: `AWS_MSK_INGRESS_CIDR`
 - Default Value: None

 ### aws_msk_egress_cidr
+The IPv4 CIDR address for egress connection.
+This information is found in the subnet details under your VPC.

 - Required
 - Environment Variable: `AWS_MSK_EGRESS_CIDR`
 - Default Value: None

 ### aws_kafka_user_name
+The name of the user to setup in the cluster for MAS.

 - Required
 - Environment Variable: `AWS_KAFKA_USER_NAME`
 - Default Value: None

 ### aws_kafka_user_password
+The password of the user to setup in the cluster for MAS.

 - Optional
 - Environment Variable: `AWS_KAFKA_USER_PASSWORD`
 - Default Value: None

 ### aws_msk_instance_type
+The type/flavor of your MSK instance.

 - Optional
 - Environment Variable: `AWS_MSK_INSTANCE_TYPE`
 - Default Value: `kafka.m5.large`

 ### aws_msk_volume_size
+The storage/volume size of your MSK instance.

 - Optional
 - Environment Variable: `AWS_MSK_VOLUME_SIZE`
 - Default Value: `100`

 ### aws_msk_instance_number
+The number of broker/instances of your MSK instance.

 - Optional
 - Environment Variable: `AWS_MSK_INSTANCE_NUMBER`